aitalshashank2/EndGem/README.md

 Please visit http://ec2-54-146-236-179.compute-1.amazonaws.com/EndGem/php/index.php

+There are two icons on the top right part of the homepage.
+The icon to the left is specially made for the admins whereas the one on the right is made for EndGem users.
+Registration to the website can be done by the 'sign up' option in user login (the button on the right).

 *Please note that account validation e-mail drops in your spam folder and the website can be accessed only with a valid and working IIT-R G-Suite ID!

 The website has been hosted using Amazon Web Services on Amazon Linux 2 AMI (HVM) - [ami-00068cd7555f543d5] with Instance type t2.micro